walking The Camino Frances to Santiago de Compostela

 When is the best time to walk The Camino Frances

 I walked The Camino Frances in late May and the weather was fantastic.
 The heat in the main part of the day is very hot so an early start at 6-7am is needed.
 We also had very little rain on our journey although it can get wet in the Galician region as you get near to Santiago de Compostela.

-Accommodation on the French Way
+Accommodation on the Camino Frances